CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 ### 2.7.12 "terrain"
 Places terrain.
 Values:
 - "ter": (required, string) type id of the terrain (e.g. t_floor).

+### 2.7.13 "monster"
+Places a specific monster.
+Values:
+- "monster": (required, string) type id of the monster (e.g. mon_zombie).
+- "friendly": (optional, bool) whether the monster is friendly, default is false.
+- "name": (optional, string) a name for that monster, optional, default is to create an unnamed monster.

 ## 3 Method: lua
 Lua is very WIP but supports the following map class functions: